-Jack Wertheimer, professor of American Jewish history at the Jewish Theological Seminary, is the author of The New American Judaism: How Jews Practice their Religion Today, newly published by Princeton University Press.
+Jack Wertheimer is professor of American Jewish history at the Jewish Theological Seminary.
+His latest book, The New American Judaism: How Jews Practice their Religion Today, has been issued recently as a paperback.

 The eminent historian of American Jewish life stops by to talk about the findings in his latest book The New American Judaism: How Jews Practice Their Religion Today.